-I’m hanging onto these last weeks of summer with every ounce of strength, as fall is almost here.
-Hikes, walks, beach trips—these are all fodder and inspiration for my artwork, so I’m making the most of every minute spent outside.
+Summer may be officially over, but where I am the warm weather is lingering.
+Hikes, walks, beach trips—these are all fodder and inspiration for my artwork, so I’m making the most of every minute spent outside while the balminess lasts.
 Recently I decided to see how many ways I could incorporate nature art into one mixed-media project, and I’m pretty pleased with the outcome.
 Amazing how much you can do with a few leaves and twigs when you combine them with great techniques!

 I thought a book would be a good vehicle for a bunch of different nature art mini-projects, but I didn’t want to spend a lot of time on the binding, so I went with an accordion.
 I made the covers out of polymer clay, which allowed me to embed some leaves—I love that fossilized look you can get with clay.
 For the interior, I created prints, a collage, and did some sketching for a 360-degree nature art view.

 For the covers, I started with two 2-ounce blocks each of Tan and White Sculpey clay (two blocks were used for each cover).
 I combined the colors and conditioned the clay at the same time; you’ll see below that eventually the marbling gives way to a solid color as you continue to condition it by squishing it and squeezing it your hands (you can also use a clay rolling machine).
 The clay was rolled with an acrylic roller and cut to size, two pieces about 4 ¾” x 3 ½”, and about ¼” thick.
 I didn’t worry too much about trying to make it perfect, since I was going for a somewhat rustic look.